Get more out of your Project CRISS implementation by offering layers of professional development. Here are a few more options.

 Leadership is vital to effective school improvement, including Project CRISS.
 This six to twelve-hour workshop addresses how to prepare staff for the initiative, how to support implementation, and how to sustain CRISS for the most powerful impact on student learning.
 The administrator and teacher leadership team work to create a three-year implementation plan which considers climate and culture, stakeholder involvement, resource allocation, instructional best practices, and project evaluation.

-Costs include trainer honorarium, travel, and materials fees. *Keep in mind, we can offer this service online.
+Costs include trainer honorarium, travel, and materials fees.

 Administrators should attend an Introduction to Project CRISS workshop OR schedule a six hour session in addition to the six to twelve hour administrator workshop.